Heavy Menstrual Periods (Menorrhagia) Treatment in Miramar, FL

 Menstrual periods can change throughout a woman’s life, but consistently heavy bleeding may signal a problem that can be treated.
-Many women experience heavy periods, but it is not normal and is something that needs to be discussed with a physician.
+Many women experience heavy periods, but it is not normal and is something that needs to be discussed with your gynecologist.

 What is Considered a Heavy Period?

-If a patient experiences any of the following problems, it is recommended that they speak to their doctor:
+If a patient experiences any of the following problems, it is recommended that they speak to Dr. Benjamin when:

-- Bleeding that last longer than 7 days
+- Your Bleeding lasts longer than 7 days

 - Soaking through more than one tampon or pad every hour several hours in a row

-- Needing to change a pad or tampon during the night
+- You Need to change a pad or tampon during the night

 Women should seek immediate medical care if they have soaked through their normal tampon or pad in an hour for more than 2 hours, or feel lightheaded.